jefflabs/django-starter-template/README.md

 ## Overview

 This is a Django Dockerized Production-Ready starter template.
-Goals is to make life eas for develoeprs so that they can focus on development and business logic, by minimizing the hassle of setup and deployment.
+Goals is to make life easy for develoeprs so that they can focus on development and business logic, by minimizing the hassle of setup and deployment.

+Django app with:

+* a static homepage
+* dynamic profile pages
+* allauth for user authentication
+* settings page (using Htmx)
+* 404 page

-This starter template consists of the following services:
+Furthermore, the starter template consists of the following services to create both a development and production environment:

-* Django app
+* Split settings and Environment variables
 * PostgreSQL database
 * Redis Cache
 * Celery and Redis Messagebroker